Dutch Oven Daddy

 Ingredients for the recipe: potatoes, onion, oil, beef broth, carrots, onion soup mix, pork roast, salt, pepper, garlic, rosemary, and bay leaves.

-• Vegetables — the pot roast trinity: potatoes, carrots, and onions.
-We used buttery gold or yellow potatoes.
+• Vegetables: The pot roast trinity of potatoes, carrots, and onions.
+Buttery gold or yellow potatoes hold up best.

-• Seasoning — salt, pepper, and granulated garlic (or garlic powder), bay leaves, and dried rosemary. (see Expert Tips below about the rosemary.)
+• Seasoning: Salt, pepper, granulated garlic (or garlic powder), bay leaves, and ground dried rosemary (see Expert Tips).

-• Pantry — low sodium beef broth, cooking oil, and onion soup mix packets.
-You can use chicken broth instead of beef.
+• Pantry: Low sodium beef broth, cooking oil, and onion soup mix packets.
+Chicken broth can stand in for beef in a pinch.

 See the recipe card below for exact ingredient amounts, nutritional information, and detailed instructions.